Skip to Content

 Rent increases in Oregon require strict notice and timing

-For residential properties more than 15 years old, rent can only be increased once every 12 months.
-The maximum increase is capped at 7 percent plus the Consumer Price Index from the previous year.
-This percentage is updated annually by the state.
+For residential properties more than 15 years old, prices can only be increased once every 12 months.
+The maximum increase is capped by the state.
+This date-sensitive percentage is updated annually.
+Public records often list these caps for low-income tenants and market-rate renters alike.

 Notice Requirements

-Landlords must provide at least 90 days written notice before a rent increase takes effect.
-Missing this notice window can expose landlords to tenant claims, including potential damages and attorney fees.
+Owners must provide at least 90 days’ written notice before an increase takes effect.
+Missing this window can expose owners to tenants’ claims, including potential damages.

-Properties that are less than 15 years old are exempt from Oregon’s rent control cap.
+Properties less than 15 years old are exempt from this specific Oregon law cap.
 Knowing the age of the property and tracking previous rent increases is essential for compliance.

 3. Just Cause Eviction and Termination Rules

-Oregon’s just cause eviction law significantly impacts how and when landlords can terminate a tenancy.
+Oregon’s just cause eviction law significantly impacts how and when a tenancy can be terminated.

 First-Year vs. Long-Term Tenancies

-During the first year of a month-to-month tenancy, landlords may terminate without cause by providing at least 30 days written notice.
-After the first year, termination generally requires a legally recognized reason.
+During the first year of a month-to-month tenancy, owners may terminate without cause by providing at least 30 days’ written notice.
+After the first year, termination generally requires a legal reason.

 Tenant reviewing an eviction notice document